Plqsma/it202-chatbot/README.md

 # it202-chatbot
-A secure web-based system using HTML, CSS, JavaScript, PHP, and MySQL.
+A secure chatbot website using HTML, CSS, JavaScript, JQuery, PHP and MySQL